Chemical peel for a fresh new look

 Chemical peels and skin rejuvenation in Charlotte, NC

 Our skin ages at different rates for many reasons.
 If you are finding it difficult to live with some aspects of your aging skin, Dermatology Specialists of Charlotte can provide the effective treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.